Could Yao Ming mend the fences between the NBA and China?

 TOKYO (AP) — Yao Ming could be the man in the middle if the NBA and China are going to mend fences.

-Yao is a former Houston Rockets great and an NBA Hall of Famer.
+Yao is a former Houston Rockets great and a basketball Hall of Famer.
 At home, the towering center is even larger as head of the Chinese Basketball Association and one of the most recognizable figures in the country.

 NBA Commissioner Adam Silver wants to talk to him — soon.